cwi-dis/ISMAR_PointCloud_EyeTracking/README.md

 001_A: uer_session
 H1_C2_R2_191: stimuli name_codec_distortion level_rotation_degree
 4246452_rafa_084.txt filename explanation: timestamp_point cloud name_frame_number
+## Contents
+The VisualSaliencyMap folder includes:
+-- HeatValue:
+This subfolder contains the heat values for each frame in a dynamic point cloud sequence.
+Each point's heat value is saved in a text file, with values ranging from 0 to 1.

+--HeatValuewithPointCloud:
+This subfolder provides visualizations of all heat values for each frame.
+The heat values are overlaid on top of the point cloud for each frame in all dynamic point cloud sequences.

 # Raw Gaze data for 40 users
 In this folder, it includes all the experimental data related to the eye-tracking (in the json file) and the original opinion scores (in two txt files) of each user.
 It can be downloaded from: [GazeData](https://zenodo.org/records/10996417)
 user_001 : user_userindex